-O.AUDIT_SELECTED_EVENTS The audit trail must include records of-
+O.AUDIT\SELECTED\EVENTS The audit trail must include records of-

-(a) Privileged activities at the system console (either physical or logical consoles) and other system- level accesses by privileged users and

-(b) The creation, deletion, or changes in security labels.

-O.AUTHENT_EXPOSE

-The clear text display or exposure of any authenticator is only provided to the identified user during generation, issuance, storage, or use.
+- 1. Privileged activities at the system console (either physical or logical consoles) and other system- level accesses by privileged users and - 2.
+The creation, deletion, or changes in security labels. - O.AUTHENT\EXPOSE The clear text display or exposure of any authenticator is only provided to the identified user during generation, issuance, storage, or use. - O.AUTHORIZATION The TOE must ensure that only authorized users gain access to the information and TOE resources.

-O.AUTHORIZATION

-The TOE must ensure that only authorized users gain access to the information and TOE resources.
 The TOE must ensure for all actions under its control, except for a well-defined set of allowed actions, all users are identified and authenticated before being granted access to subjects and objects.

-O.CREDENTIAL_PROTECTION

-Authentication credentials shall be protected from unauthorized access during creation, use, and handling.
+O.CREDENTIAL\PROTECTIONAuthentication credentials shall be protected from unauthorized access during creation, use, and handling.

-O.DATA CHANGES DETERRED
+O.DATA\CHANGES\DETERRED